Napajedla: Demographics

+Transport

+The D55 motorway, which further continues as the I/55 road, runs next the town.

 Culture

-Napajedla is located on the tripoint of the cultural and ethnographic regions of Moravian Wallachia, Moravian Slovakia and Hanakia.
+Napajedla is located on the tripoint of the cultural and ethnographic regions of Moravian Wallachia, Moravian Slovakia and Haná.
 The town hosts an annual meeting of folk ensembles called Moravské chodníčky.
 Folklore ensembles Radovan and Radovánek with long history are based in the town.

 Other annual cultural events are St. Wenceslaus Celebrations and Theatre Festival of Amateur Ensembles.

 Sights

 The pseudo-Renaissance town hall was built in 1898 to celebrate the promotion of Napajedla to a town.
 It was decorated by František Uprka and Jano Köhler.

 The Napajedla Castle was built in the mid-18th century.
 It is surrounded by a 10 ha large English park.
 Today it serves as a hotel.

 The Old Castle dates from the mid-17th century.
 It served as an aristocratic residence until the construction of the Napajedla Castle.
 Today it is also privately owned and used as a hotel.

 An important monument is the stud farm, founded in 1886 by the then owner of the estate Aristide Baltazzi.
-The tradition of breeding thoroughbred here continues to this day.
 In a large area, in addition to English-style stables, there are also paddocks with horses and the so-called rotunda with the burial ground of the most famous stallions.
+The tradition of breeding thoroughbred here lasted until 2023.

 The Church of Saint Bartholomew was built in 1710–1712.
 It replaced an older church with insufficient capacity.

-There is a mineral spring called Slanica (from slaný, i.e. "salty") in the town.
+There is a mineral spring called Slanica (from slaný, i.e. 'salty') in the town.
 It is the only one of the original springs that persisted.